Reimagining the role of education: Secondary at Regent

 With the introduction of classroom technology and a shift in what is considered effective pedagogy in preparing our students for life, the most innovative schools have ensured that classroom environments are aligned with the way we now teach and learn and the learning skills that we want to develop.
 This has certainly been the case at Regent International School.

-With our Secondary section opening next September (with the introduction of Year 7), our priority is to ensure that the Curriculum design and learning environments are aligned with the rest of the school; even if that means pushing against the more traditional aspects of Secondary provision.
+With our Secondary section opening next September (with the introduction of Year 7 and Year 8), our priority is to ensure that the Curriculum design and learning environments are aligned with the rest of the school; even if that means pushing against the more traditional aspects of Secondary provision.
 We know that a “Future- Proof” classroom will certainly appeal to our students and teachers better than a more traditional classroom and let me explain why….

 A traditional classroom favours the use of text books over technology, which does not enable students to adequately develop their digital skills.
 The over-reliance on textbooks also means that pupils have virtually zero opportunities to develop learning skills and engage in collaborative learning ; they are taught that there is a right answer and a wrong answer and any form of discussion, dialogue or debate is futile; mastery of skills is an alien concept.
 Students in traditional classrooms rely on the face to face contact with teachers, and whilst the importance of human contact and interaction must not be underestimated, imagine if the class teacher doesn’t quite have the depth of knowledge to stretch and challenge the pupils.
 A lack of personalized learning and quick, systematic coverage results in a “one size fits all” approach, leaving many pupils left behind and many pupils under-challenged, not to mention bored and disengaged!
 Traditional approaches often mean that teachers (and students) rely on tests and exams to indicate how well the pupils is achieving now.
 The stress and anxiety caused by the focus of this very narrow measure is surely not befitting with today’s focus on student wellbeing.